The “X” Factor — Why UX Design Can Make or Break Your Website

 As the name suggests, information architecture gives designers the chance to articulate what the most important and relevant information is, right up front, and then create a design and user flow that demonstrates this “hierarchy”.

-This is one of the website design tips that relies on the “star-power” or recognizability of the main individual behind the brand.
-The site’s scrolling, logical sections, copy, calls-to-action, and information presented all assume that this is a user’s first experience of this person.
+This is one of the website design tips that relies on the “star power” or recognizability of the main individual behind the brand.
+The site’s scrolling, logical sections, copy, calls-to-action, and information presented all assume that this is a user’s first experience with this person.

 It ends with a call to action to sign up.